TheRafikiKing/versatile/README.md

 How To Run:
 1. clone the repo
 2. cd into folder versatile
-3. install dependencies from requirement.txt
+3. activate virtual (if it's fit otherwise create yours)
-4. activate virtual (if it's fit otherwise create yours)
+4. if need - install dependencies from requirement.txt
 5. config env variables:
   HTTP_PORT, DEVICES_JSON, CRANES_JSON
   (server will not start with missing params)